Sina Maria III

 Whether you go trolling, big game fishing, bottom fishing, spinning or vertical jigging, Canary Islands fishing is about catching strong and big fish.
 Here are our 5 favourite species you can catch during your next fishing trip.

-The Blue Marlin is the Canary Islands fishing favourite when you talk about big game.
+The Blue Marlin is the Canary Islands fishing favourite species to both novice and experienced angler.
 This powerful fish can provide quite some excitement and action during your next fishing trip.
 Make sure you have the right fishing tackle (such as Shimano Tiagra 80lb or even 120lb).
 The best time to fish them is from late may to November.
 They can grow up to 1000lb!

 White Marlin: White marlin feeds on all kinds of fish, cephalopods and crustaceans.
 You’re most likely to catch them trolling artificial lures or natural dead bait.
 White marlin fishing in Canary Islands is best between June and November.